RonBartov/Digital_Filter_Design/README.md

 # Digital Filter Design
 ## Project's Goal
 The objective of this project is to provide an overview of the fundamentals of designing digital filters.
-Using MATLAB, I have included a comprehensive example of designing an IIR digital filter using a specific mapping method.
-This method has been selected from a range of mapping techniques that will be explained in detail throughout this document.
+In this document, I have included a comprehensive example of designing an IIR digital filter using a specific mapping method.
+This method has been selected from a range of two mapping techniques that will be explained throughout this document.
+In the MATLAB code, I implemented both methods.

 ## Filter in Signal Processing
 In signal processing, a filter is a device or process that removes some unwanted components or features from a signal.
 Most often, this means removing some frequencies or frequency bands.